ciscops/viptela-workshop/exercises/5-1/README.md

 >Note: Because we are running on the local host, we need to get vManage's IP address from the `ansible_host` variable in context of `vmanage1`

-Assuming this first task completes successful, the cookie is set in `uri_results`.
+Assuming this first task completes successful, the cookie is set in `login_results`.
 We can then feed that value to the REST API call to get the list of devices:

 ```yaml